Early prime time: Conception and adoption

 As early as 1982, KRON-TV, the NBC affiliate in San Francisco owned by Chronicle Broadcasting, began to advocate for the network to allow its West Coast affiliates to air prime time an hour earlier.
 Francis Martin, Chronicle's president, originally pitched the concept to the network as a way to bust the network out of third place in the national ratings.
 Another reason the stations wanted to see the concept put into practice was that television viewing peaked earlier on the West Coast than it did on the East Coast.
 In San Diego, viewing reached its evening peak at 9:45 p.m. and then fell off an hour later.
-KCRA executives cited studies showing that potential audiences were 50 percent larger at 10 p.m. than at 11 pm; a later survey for San Francisco's CBS affiliate, Group W–owned KPIX-TV, found that 42 percent of Bay Area TV viewers were in bed by 10:59 p.m.
+Executives at KCRA-TV in Sacramento cited studies showing that potential audiences were 50 percent larger at 10 p.m. than at 11 p.m.; a later survey for San Francisco's CBS affiliate, Group W–owned KPIX-TV, found that 42 percent of Bay Area TV viewers were in bed by 10:59 p.m.

-Throughout the 1980s, NBC's West Coast affiliates, led by Amy McCombs of KRON-TV in San Francisco, agitated for an earlier prime time start to take advantage of the larger use of televisions at 10 p.m. as opposed to 11 p.m. and increase ratings for their late local newscasts and therefore station revenues.
+Throughout the 1980s, NBC's West Coast affiliates, led by Amy McCombs of KRON-TV, agitated for an earlier prime time start to take advantage of the larger use of televisions at 10 p.m. as opposed to 11 p.m. and increase ratings for their late local newscasts and therefore station revenues.
 In 1989, NBC network president Pierson Mapes told the San Francisco Chronicle that there was a "50/50" chance of the network approving a test in 1990 in some West Coast city, possibly Seattle.
 However, he expressed reservations that moving prime time earlier would reduce viewing among the 18–49 age group, desirable with advertisers.
-That November, NBC met its 17 West Coast affiliates at an event in Los Angeles; of those stations (and excluding NBC-owned KNBC in Los Angeles), 15 were in favor of early prime.
+That November, NBC met its 17 West Coast affiliates at an event in Los Angeles; of those stations (excluding NBC-owned KNBC in Los Angeles), 15 were in favor of early prime.
 Meanwhile, KRON got to try out early prime time for a week in October 1989, in the wake of the 1989 Loma Prieta earthquake; the network approved the station to move its late news up to 10 p.m. as a "public service" to commuters affected by earthquake-induced traffic snarls.
 The experiment went poorly in the week; ratings for The Cosby Show fell by two-thirds as other NBC programs saw ratings declines.